danfuzz/samizdat/doc/language-guide/02-data.md

 allowed to be any type of value.
 Notably, keys are *not* restricted to only being strings (or string-like things).

-Non-empty maps are written as an initial `{`, followed by one or more mappings, followed by a final `}`.
+Maps are written as an initial `{`, followed by zero or more mappings, followed by a final `}`.
 Mappings are written as the key representation, followed by an `:`, followed by the value representation.
 Mappings are separated with commas.